carbonfive/raygun/README.md

     $ raygun -p githubid/repo your-project

+or

+    $ raygun -p githubid/repo your-project#new-branch-name

 The repository must:

-* Have been tagged.
-Raygun chooses the "greatest" tag and downloads the repository as of that tag.
 * Not have any binary files.
 Raygun runs a 'sed' command on all files, which will fail on binaries, such as jar files.

+If you are not planning to pull the prototype repository by branch, it must also have a tag.
+Raygun will choose the "greatest" tag and downloads the repository as of that tag.

 If your project template requires a minimum version of Raygun, include the version in a file called `.raygun-version` at the root.
 Raygun will make sure it's new enough for your repo.